United States invasion of Panama: Casualties

 According to official Pentagon figures, 516 Panamanians were killed during the invasion, including 314 soldiers and 202 civilians; however, an internal U.S. Army memo estimated the number at 1,000.
 The United Nations estimated 500 civilian deaths, whereas Americas Watch estimated 300 civilian deaths.
 President Guillermo Endara said that "less than 600 Panamanians" died during the entire invasion.
 Former U.S. Attorney General Ramsey Clark estimated 3,000 civilian deaths.
 The Roman Catholic Church estimated that 673 Panamanians were killed in total.
 Physicians for Human Rights said it had received "reliable reports of more than 100 civilian deaths" that were not included in the U.S. military estimate but also that there was no evidence of several thousand civilian deaths.
 According to The New York Times, figures estimating thousands of civilian casualties were widely rejected in Panama.

 Human Rights Watch's 1991 report stated that even with these uncertainties, the figures on civilian casualties are "still troublesome" because: With respect to the United States forces, our report concluded that the tactics and weapons utilized resulted in an inordinate number of civilian victims, in violation of specific obligations under the Geneva Conventions. [...][Panama's civilian deaths] reveal that the "surgical operation" by American forces inflicted a toll in civilian lives that was at least four-and-a-half times higher than military casualties in the enemy, and twelve or thirteen times higher than the casualties suffered by U.S. troops.
 By themselves, these ratios suggest that the rule of proportionality and the duty to minimize harm to civilians, where doing so would not compromise a legitimate military objective, were not faithfully observed by the invading U.S. forces.
 For us, the controversy over the number of civilian casualties should not obscure the important debate on the manner in which those people died.

 U.S. military casualties in the invasion were 23 killed and 325 wounded.
 In June 1990, the U.S. military announced that of its casualties, 2 dead and 19 wounded were victims of friendly fire.
 The number of Panamanian military dead was estimated at 314 by SOUTHCOM.

 Civilian fatalities included Kandi Helin and Ray Dragseth, two American schoolteachers working in Panama for the Department of Defense Schools.
 The adult son of another teacher, Rick Paul, was also killed by friendly fire as he ran towards an American roadblock.
-Juan Antonio Rodriguez Moreno, a Spanish freelance press photographer on assignment for El Pais, was killed outside of the Marriott Hotel in Panama City early on December 21.
+Juan Antonio Rodriguez Moreno, a Spanish freelance press photographer on assignment for El País, was killed outside of the Marriott Caesar Park Hotel in Panama City early on December 21.
 In June 1990, his family filed a claim for wrongful death against the U.S. government.
 When the claim was rejected by the U.S. government in 1992, the Spanish government sent a Note Verbale extending diplomatic protection to Rodriguez and demanding compensation on behalf of his family.
 The U.S. government again rejected the claim, disputing both its liability for warzone deaths in general and whether Rodriguez had been killed by U.S. rather than Panamanian gunfire.